JulianusIV/UptimeKumaHeartbeat/README.md

 ![grafik](https://user-images.githubusercontent.com/65790187/216563486-81df61fe-11db-446e-95de-ef33c9f8fe5d.png)

-If you change the Hearbeat interval be sure to passed the correct interval to the lib (see [parameters](#method-parameters))
+If you change the Hearbeat interval be sure to pass the correct interval to the library (see [parameters](#method-parameters))

 ### In Code